 This logomark (above right) is a juxtaposition of a diamond and four squares.
 The four squares are a pattern popularized by the Scottish Art & Crafts designer, Charles Rennie Mackintosh.
 This pattern is found throughout the house.
 The diamond represents the walls within the house that are at a 45 degree angle to the overlapping house grid.
 The black shapes form 4 arrows spreading out in all directions, representing the open spaces within the house and the fact that one can stand inside the house and look out a window in all four directions.
 1995

 Imagined evolution of the property since the Land Run

-Left: the original farmstead with a house and barn.
-A dirt drive came up from the surveyed property edge.
-Middle: Once the homestead was divided into lots, the farmhouse sat on the second lot up from the3 boundary.
-The now-unneeded barn was replaced by a single-car garage with storage area.
-Right: The current house replace the old abandoned farmhouse and the garage was turned into an office.
+Left: Original farmstead with a house, small barn, and a dirt drive from the surveyed property edge.
+Middle: Once the area was divided into lots, the farmhouse sat on the 2nd lot up from the boundary.
+The unneeded barn was replaced by a garage with storage area.
+Right: The ranch house replaces most of the abandoned farmhouse and the garage became an office.

-I saw the possibility for cutting out rooms and closets and creating the diagonal swath and sketched this renovation.
-Knew I would remodel whatever house I moved in to.
-But, after I finished the semester, arranged stuff in house.
-Liked the row of chairs in the dining room and the row of original artwork.
+Within minutes of touring the sale house, I saw the possibility for removing rooms and closets and creating the diagonal swath - and sketched a renovation (knew I would remodel whatever house I moved in to).
+After I finished the semester and arranged stuff in the house - a row of chairs in the dining room and a row of original artwork above.

 The house was built in 1952.
 A previous resident put in sliding glass doors from the dining room to the backyard and poured some concrete steps and a small patio, put in a pass-thru counter between the dining room and kitchen, and built a wall in the garage to create a separate laundry room.